polinabythebay/toy-problems-js/README.md

 - implement the Towers of Hanoi with 3 towers and N disks
 - find all permutations to represent n cents, given 1, 5, 10, 25 cent coins
 - print all valid combinations of n-pairs of parentheses
+- Sort an array of strings so all anagrams are next to each other

+- Determine if a string contains unique characters
+- Determine if a string is a permutation of another
+- Determine if a string is a rotation of another
+- Reverse characters in a string
+- Find the first non-repeated character in a string
+- Remove specified characters in a string
+- Reverse words in a string

 ### Common functional programming methods